webman-php/webman-manual/resource/doc/en/db/others.md

 # Using Other Databases
-In addition to [illuminate/database](https://github.com/illuminate/database), you can also use other database components in webman.
+In addition to [illuminate/database](https://github.com/illuminate/database), you can use other database components in webman.

 ## ThinkORM
 Refer to [thinkorm](thinkorm.md)